 Home sharing is designed to be simple.
 If you’re planning a holiday and leaving your house empty, or you happen to have a spare room which you’d like to make some money from, you can sign up to Airbnb or other similar sites, like Wimdu and Homestay, hassle-free.

-To really get the most out of your hosting experience, be prepared to put some work in to ensuring your home is as attractive as it can be.
+To really get the most out of your hosting experience, be prepared to put some work in to making sure your home is as attractive as it can be.

-Good quality photos will really help – a well-lit photo of a nice clean space will go much further in attracting customers than a blurry photo of a messy space.
+- Good quality photos will really help – a well-lit photo of a nice clean space will go far

-It’s important to make sure it’s fresh and clean before the guests arrive; nobody likes to come in to a messy home!
-For more tips on how to rent your home effectively, take a look at our guide to being the perfect host.
+- For more tips on how to rent your home effectively, take a look at our guide on how to be the Airbnb perfect host.

 Will it cost me anything to sign up?